longturn/freeciv21/docs/Playing/faq.rst

 in between turns (e.g. at TC) This allows human players to surprise their opponents by clever use of goto or quick fingers.

-A turn in a LongTurn game typically lasts 23 hours and it's always possible that they managed to log in twice between your two consecutive logins.
+A turn in a Longturn game typically lasts 23 hours and it's always possible that they managed to log in twice between your two consecutive logins.
 However, firstly, there is a mechanic that slightly limits this (known as unit wait time), and secondly, this can't happen every time because now they have already played their move this turn and now need to wait for the Turn Change to make their next move.
 So, in the next turn, if you log